openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 When you initiate calculations to grade student work, a process starts on the edX servers.
 The complexity of your grading configuration and the number of students enrolled in your course affect how long this process takes.
-You can download a report of the calculated grades in a .csv (comma-separated values) file when the grading process is complete.
+You can download a report of the calculated grades in a comma-separated values (.csv) file when the grading process is complete.

 For courses with fewer than 200 students enrolled, you also have the option to review student grades on the Instructor Dashboard.
 See :ref:`gradebook`.

-To generate the grade report for the learners who are currently enrolled in your course:
+To generate and download the grade report for the learners who are currently enrolled in your course, follow these steps.

+.. important:: Because the grade report file contains confidential, personally identifiable data which might be subject to the Family Educational Rights and Privacy Act (FERPA), be sure to follow your institution's data stewardship policies when you open or save this file.

 #.
 View the live version of your course.